Eshlyn greets you

 Dent, Val, and Selene waited near the front desk, framed by the tall archway.
 The quiet hum of carriage wheels lingered outside the opulent doorway, held open by my favorite doorman, waiting to give me their all-too-familiar greeting.

 Dent wore a cream tunic trimmed with soft brown, modest, but clean.
 Beside him, Selene stood like something carved from myth.
 Gone were the layers of translucent modesty.
 Today she shimmered in white and gold, her form gliding with quiet grace.
 A spirit dressed as a prayer.
+Val turned to face us, dressed in a darker tunic, black with soft blue underlayers, subtle embroidery threading up the cuffs.
+It wasn’t identical to mine, but the color echo warmed my heart a bit.
+I didn’t try to match, but it was a pleasant surprise.

+As we reached the landing, just as planned, Eshlyn stole the room.
 Her gown was deep crimson, layered in folds of light fabric that trailed behind her like living flame.
 The bodice was sharp, confident, and unapologetic.
 Even Selene tilted her head in acknowledgment.

 “Eshlyn,” Dent murmured with a low whistle.
 “You could start a revolution with that gown.”